 HOMER HOF: The National Baseball Hall of Fame and Museum will pay tribute to THE SIMPSONS' place in American culture by honoring "Homer at the Bat" on Saturday, May 27...
-Wade Boggs and Ozzie Smith, who were portrayed in the unforgettable episode that featured Homer Simpson winning the championship softball game for the Springfield Nuclear Power Plant with a walk-off hit-by-pitch, will join in a roundtable discussion from 9:30 a.m. to 11 a.m. outside the Library entrance to the Hall of Fame in Cooper Park...
-The discussion, which is free and open to the public, will also feature the episode's executive producers Al Jean and Mike Reiss, director Jim Reardon, executive story editor Jeff Martin, and casting director Bonnie Pietila...
-During the roundtable, Homer will be "inducted" into the Hall of Fame...
-This brief ceremony will be followed with the official ribbon-cutting on a SIMPSONS-themed exhibit display in the Museum...
-THE SIMPSONS will also be honored prior to the Hall of Fame Classic legends game taking place that afternoon at Cooperstown's historic Doubleday Field.
+Wade Boggs and Ozzie Smith, who were portrayed in the unforgettable episode that featured Homer Simpson winning the championship softball game for the Springfield Nuclear Power Plant with a walk-off hit-by-pitch, will join in a roundtable discussion, along with Classic participant Steve Sax, beginning at 9:30 a.m. outside the Library entrance to the Hall of Fame in Cooper Park...
+The episode will be show in its entirety on an outdoor screen prior to the roundtable discussion at 9 a.m....
+The discussion, which is free and open to the public, will also feature executive producer Al Jean, producer Mike Reiss, director Jim Reardon, executive story editor Jeff Martin and casting director Bonnie Pietila...
+During the roundtable, Homer will be "inducted" into the Hall of Fame and give an acceptance speech...
+This brief ceremony will be followed with the official ribbon-cutting on a SIMPSONS-themed exhibit display - opening to the public at noon - in the Museum...
+THE SIMPSONS will also be honored prior to the Hall of Fame Classic legends game taking place that afternoon at Cooperstown's historic Doubleday Field, with the first 4,500 fans in attendance receiving a Homer Simpson rally towel.